Spectra of Complex Unit Hypergraphs: Introduction

 Spectral theory of graphs studies the eigenvalues of the adjacency matrix, the Kirchhoff Laplacian and the normalized Laplacian associated to a graph \cite{Chung,BH2012}.
 Such eigenvalues are known to identify many, if not most, important qualitative properties of a given graph, and they can be easily computed with tools from linear algebra.
 For these reasons, spectral graph theory finds application in many disciplines and it has been widely investigated.

 As an extension of this theory, graph operators have been introduced and studied for \emph{hypergraphs}; a generalization of graphs in which edges do not necessarily join only \emph{pairs} of vertices but rather \emph{sets of vertices} of any cardinality.
 This allows us to model communities of elements of any size, for instance, chemical reactions involving \emph{sets} of chemical elements or research articles whose authors are \emph{groups} of people and not necessarily pairs.
 Hypergraphs are therefore very interesting objects both from the mathematical point of view and due to their applicability in network science.
 The study of their spectra is an active field of research.
 Moreover, further generalizations of the theory include the existence of a given coefficient for each vertex--edge incidence in a hypergraph: \emph{oriented hypergraphs} \cite{ReffRusnak} have coefficients in $\mathbb{Z}\setminus \{0\}$; \emph{chemical hypergraphs} \cite{JM2019} have coefficients in $\{-1,0,+1\}$; \emph{hypergraphs with real coefficients} \cite{JM2020} have coefficients in $\mathbb{R}\setminus \{0\}$.
 The spectra of the Laplace operators and the adjacency matrix have been studied for oriented hypergraphs, while the spectrum of the normalized Laplacian has been investigated for chemical hypergraphs and hypergraphs with real coefficients.
-We refer the reader to \cite{hyp2013,hyp2014,hyp2016,hyp2019,hyp2019-3,Sharp,Independence,Symmetries} for a significant, if incomplete, selection of literature on this topic.
+We refer the reader to \cite{hyp2013,hyp2014,hyp2016,hyp2019,hyp2019-3,Sharp,Independence,Symmetries,Rusnak21} for a significant, if incomplete, selection of literature on this topic.
+Moreover, we refer to \cite{yu2019,wang2022,Galuppi21} for a selection of literature on the spectral theory of signed hypergraphs and weighted hypergraphs in which higher dimensional tensors are considered.

 Here we introduce a generalization of oriented hypergraphs in which the coefficient of a vertex--edge incidence is an element of the complex unit circle.
 We call them \emph{complex unit hypergraphs}.
 We also define their associated adjacency, Kirchhoff Laplacian and normalized Laplacian matrices, as operators that have entries in the complex field.